-The city of Gikongoro is located in Nyamagabe in Rwanda’s Southern Province.
-Nyamagabe District contains the eastern half of Nyungwe Forest, which brings some tourists to the region as it is home to chimpanzees and other primates.
+The city of Gikongoro is located in Nyamagabe in the Southern Province of Rwanda.
+The district is home to the eastern half of the Nyungwe Forest, which attracts tourists to the region as chimpanzees and other primates live there.

 However, living conditions for most of the local population in the region are harsh.
 More than half of Rwandans have no access to clean water, and here in the south of the country the situation is particularly critical.
 For this reason, many people, especially children, are at great risk of contracting water-borne diseases.
 In addition, HIV/AIDS continues to be a problem in the region.

 Since 1992, SOS Children’s Villages has been supporting children, young people and families and advocating for their rights in Gikongoro.

 Living conditions in the Nyamagabe region, where Gikongoro is located, are very tough.
 Almost 2 in 3 people in Rwanda do not have access to clean water, and in the south of the country, the situation is even more severe.